 The biggest challenge in writing the software for a library of 43,000 images on Thailand is how to search for them.
 The usual system of typing an English keyword fails for 2 reasons.

-So not having Google resources I decided to ditch a text search and present my images in a structured way with 3 levels of choices.
+So not having Google resources I decided to forget about text search and present my images in a structured way with 3 levels of choices.

 Cabinet->Drawers->Folders or Agriculture->Fruit->Banana for example